Protestant views on Mary: Karl Barth

 Karl Barth (1886–1968), a Reformed Protestant, was a leading 20th century theologian.
 Aware of the common dogmatic tradition of the early Church, Barth fully accepted the dogma of Mary as the Mother of God.
 In his view, through Mary, Jesus belongs to the human race; through Jesus, Mary is Mother of God.
 Barth also agreed with the Dogma of the Virgin Birth.
 It meant to him that Jesus as a human does not have a father and that as the Son of God he has no mother.
 The Holy Spirit, through whom Mary conceived, is not just any spirit, but it is God himself whose act must be understood spiritually and not physically.
 Mary is "full of grace" according to Barth, but this grace is not earned but totally given to her.
 Regarding Mary's virginity after birth, Barth argued that the Church adopted this position not because of Mary but in defence of its Christology.
 Barth considered the Roman Catholic veneration of Mary a terrible mistake and idolatrous heresy.

 James Dunn

-New Testament scholar James Dunn discusses the tradition of Catholic dulia and Marian Veneration in Augustine and Acquinas, mentioning that the new testament's use of δουλεία (pronounced dulia) is always used negatively.
+New Testament scholar James Dunn discusses the tradition of Catholic dulia and Marian Veneration in Augustine and Aquinas, mentioning that the new testament's use of δουλεία (pronounced dulia) is always used negatively.
 He states:"douleia occurs only in the sense of 'slavery, servility', and always in a negative sense – the slavery to physical corruption (Rom.
 8.21), slavery to the law (Gal.
 5.1), slavery to the fear of death (Heb.
 2.15)" as well as the devil (cf. Heb 2.14–15 [Jesus' death breaks] the power of him who holds the power of death—that is, the devil— 15 and free those who all their lives were held in slavery by their fear of death").